andychangdev/AndyChang_T2A2/README.md

 ## R2 - Significance of the Problem

 Planning a trip is not just about choosing a destination but also involves extensive research, creating an itinerary, and making numerous decisions.
-This process can take a significant amount of time and effort, leaving many new travellers overwhelmed and exhausted.
+This process can take a significant amount of time and effort, which can leave many new travellers overwhelmed and exhausted.

 Unfortunately, this exhausting process is exacerbated by the amount of travel resources available online in this day and age.
 Some websites provide good information, while some provide paid advertisements disguised as articles.
 For instance, some tour operators pay bloggers large amounts of money to write positive reviews of their tours.
-As a result, consumers may end up booking tours that fail to meet their expectations.
+As a result, travellers may end up booking tours that fail to meet their expectations.

 To counteract these sort of biased and misleading reviews, it is important that the travel communnity play a role in maintaining the integrity of travel information.
 Hence, this API seeks to enable it by allowing real travelers to share their past itineraies and provide honest and authentic reviews and ratings.
 New travelers can benefit greatly from this shared knowledge, as this allows them to fact-check and not just rely only on travel guides written by professional writers whose opinions may or may not be influenced by advertising dollars.